bjornhansen/goodist/README.md

 # AidFlow
-This is a pre-MVP for the AidFlow concept.
+This is a pre-MVP for the Goodist concept.
 It uses the following technologies:

 ## Front end
 - HTML, CSS, JavaScript